Pediatric Series, #2 – Developmental Milestones

 There are multiple causes which further classify pediatric torticollis into “congenital torticollis” and “acquired torticollis”.

 Congenital torticollis means your baby was born with the torticollis due to either shortened and tight muscles on one side of the neck from positioning in the womb, known as “muscular torticollis”, or Klippel-Feil syndrome (much less common).
-Klippel-Feil syndrome is a genetic phenomenon where two or more vertebrae in the neck are fused during fetal development.

-Acquired torticollis occurs after birth and may result from several situations.
 One such situation being imbalanced positioning during the first few months of life when your baby does not have the strength to correct her head positioning against gravity.

-If your baby is unknowingly and consistently being placed in a position where her head is leaning to only one side, that side with eventually tighten and she will have developed “muscular torticollis”.
+If your baby is unknowingly and consistently being placed in a position where her head is leaning to only one side, that side with eventually tighten and she will have developed ‘muscular torticollis’.

 A second situation may be lymph node swelling from a cold or an ear infection, in which case your child may hold her head in a position of comfort in response to inflammation and pain.
-In this case, the torticollis should resolve itself after your child gets over the illness.

 Another situation may be head or neck trauma.
 Again, your child may position the head away from midline for comfort.
 In this last case, be sure to determine the method of injury and ask your child’s doctor about any concerns to rule out more serious injury.